-In other words, we conclude that there is not statistical evidence, at the 95% confidence level, that a majority of voters favor proposal C.
+In other words, we conclude that there is not statistical evidence, at the 95% confidence level, that voters support CANDIDATE A over CANDIDATE B.

-MORE ON CONFIDENCE INTERVALS AND SAMPELING ERRORS
+MORE ON CONFIDENCE INTERVALS AND SAMPLING ERRORS

 Recall that confidence intervals are based on samples gathered from a larger population and when sampling from a population there is an error associated with the process of sampling.
-This error partially is based on the size of the sample.
+This error is based on the size of the sample.
 If we were to conduct a census (sampling all elements of a population) the sampling error would be zero.

-There is an inverse relationship between sampling errors and the size of the sample.
+The is an inverse relationship between sampling errors and the size of the sample.
 Accordingly, as the sample size decreases, the sampling error increases.
-In other words, the larger the sample size the smaller the error.
-Conversely, the smaller sample sizes yield larger the sampling errors.
+In other words, as the larger the sample size the smaller the error.
+Conversely, smaller sample sizes yield larger the sampling errors.